cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 ---
-title: Guide
+title: CLI
 pcx_content_type: get-started
 weight: 1
 meta:
-  title: Get started guide
+  title: Get started - CLI
-  description: Set up and deploy your first Worker with Wrangler, the Cloudflare Developer Platform CLI.
 ---

-# Get started guide
+# Get started with the CLI

+Set up and deploy your first Worker with Wrangler, the Cloudflare Developer Platform CLI.

 This guide will instruct you through setting up and deploying your first Worker.

-{{<Aside type="note" header="Try the Playground">}}

-The quickest way to experiment with Cloudflare Workers is in the [Playground](https://workers.cloudflare.com/playground).
-The Playground does not require any setup.
-It is an instant way to preview and test a Worker directly in the browser.

-{{</Aside>}}
+{{<render file="_playground-callout.md">}}

 {{<render file="/_workers-learning-path.md">}}

-## Get started in the dashboard

-{{<render file="_get-started-dash.md" productFolder="workers">}}

 ## Prerequisites